 Gifts in Recognition and Memory

-Whether given outright, designated or endowed a cash is still the most popular and simplest type of charitable gift.
+Whether given outright, designated or endowed, a cash gift is still the most popular and simplest type of charitable gift.
 Outright gifts sustain the Fellowship program through the Annual Fund.
 A bank credit card gift is deductible in the year the charge is made.

 If your employer offers a matching gift program, you can multiply the impact of your gift by requesting a match from your employer.
 Check with your employer regarding the company process and notify the Hertz Foundation that a match is expected, or enclose the appropriate corporate form for our submission.
-More matching gifts are now possible since the Hertz foundation was re-classified as a 501(c)(3) section 509(1) public charity.
+The Hertz Foundation is a 501(c)(3) nonprofit organization.

 Key points to consider: